DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   Target release for removal of the legacy API will be defined once most PMDs have switched to rte_flow.

-* ethdev: A new rss level field planned in 18.05.
-  The new API add rss_level field to ``rte_eth_rss_conf`` to enable a choice of RSS hash calculation on outer or inner header of tunneled packet.

 * ethdev: A work is being planned for 18.05 to expose VF port representors as a mean to perform control and data path operation on the different VFs.
   As VF representor is an ethdev port, new fields are needed in order to map